 8. Country Targeting

 If you’re a local brick-and-mortar business, this is easy.
-You probably only want to reach people within driving distance of your building.
+You probably only want to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More people within driving distance of your building.

 But, if you create virtual products or ship globally, everything changes.
 Then the question becomes, “Which countries should you target?”

 This gets really complicated.
 The CPM measures the cost per 1,000 impressions.
 It's a good metric to evaluate competition level and costs to reach your audience.
-(Cost Per 1,000 Impressions) costs vary widely depending on the country.
+More (Cost Per 1,000 Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More) costs vary widely depending on the country.
 But that’s also at least partially related to the quality and competition within those countries.

 Some countries are much more prone to spam, bots, and people who can’t afford your products.
 Does that mean you shouldn’t target them?
 Maybe.
 Maybe not.